Motivic classes of stacks in finite characteristic and applications to stacks of Higgs bundles: Counting measure for the ring of motivic classes

 which is a ring homomorphism.
-Note that $\#$ is not continuous, for example, the sequence $q^n/\mathbb{L}^n$ converges to zero in $\overline{\Mot}(\mathbb{F}_q)$, but the counting measure converges to~$1$. \end{Rem} To prove the above theorem, first we need to define the following $\lambda$-ring $R_q$.
+Note that $\#$ is not continuous, for example, the sequence $q^n/\mathbb{L}^n$ converges to zero in $\overline{\Mot}(\mathbb{F}_q)$, but the counting measure converges to~$1$. \end{Rem} To prove the second part of the above theorem, first we need to define the following $\lambda$-ring $R_q$.